thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 ### Automatically add SAML users to Thoughtspot: (yes/no)
 If you choose 'yes', then new users will be automatically created in ThoughtSpot upon first successful SSO login.

 If you choose 'no', then SAML users will not be added in ThoughtSpot upon first successful SSO login.
-Instead, you must [add users manually]({{ site.baseurl }}/admin/users-groups/add-user.html#add-user) or through [Active Directory]({{ site.baseurl }}/admin/setup/LDAP-config-AD.html).
+Instead, you must [add users manually]({{ site.baseurl }}/admin/users-groups/add-user.html#add-user).

 {: id="ts-auth" }
 ### Also use ThoughtSpot internal authentication: (y/n)